ingenieux/beanstalker/elasticbeanstalk-service-webapp-archetype/src/main/resources/archetype-resources/README.md

 ## Environment / Configuration Tips:

   - We suggest you save your environment into a configuration template once you're happy.
 We suggest ```envname-yyyymmdd-nn```, where NN is a number which gets incremented.

-  - Also, AWS told us its a bad idea to have matching environment names / applications, and even have the same environment named across different regions.
-In fact, they suggest you to add the ```-env``` suffix to make it easier to spot environments, environmentIds, and other oddly-named things.
+Hint: Use ```mvn beanstalk:tag-environment``` to do this.
+If you want to launch a new environment based on this template, simply use ```mvn beanstalk:create-environment -Dbeanstalk.templateName=envname-yyyymmdd-nn```

 ## Setting the Proper Health Check URL